connectrpc/connectrpc.com/docs/faq.md

 Connect clients and servers will ignore unknown fields, provided that the underlying implementation allows us to do so.

-### How do I customize serialization errors returned by the Connect server?

-You can customize the error message by providing a different `Codec`.
-Code and details can't be customized.

 ## Go

 ### Why use generics?